-All you need to do is head to “Settings” on your phone and tap on “Apps” or “Applications,” depending on the Android version you’re running.
+- All you need to do is head to Settings on your phone and tap on Apps or Applications, depending on the Android version you’re running.

-Next, tap “Enable.”
+- Next, tap Enable.
 Your Google Play Store will reappear on your home screen.

 Finding Deleted Android Apps FAQs

 If you still have questions about Android apps, we’ve included the answers here.